dcreemer/1pass/README.md

 **1pass** has special support for TOTP fields -- these are fetched directly via `op` rather than a local cache.
 (Thanks to (@ev0rtex)[https://github.com/ev0rtex]).
+Note that this **is different** from using TOTP 2FA to log into your 1Password account (that is supported too -- see below)

 ```sh
 $ 1pass -p MyBankAccount totp